 Getting millions or even billions of people around the world to do the same thing at the same time is no small feat.
-Every once in a while, though, a special event takes place that demands the attention of a large percentage of the world's population.
-The most-watched TV events in history draw in staggering numbers of diverse viewers.
+Every once in a while, though, a special event occurs that demands a large percentage of the world's population to pay attention.
+The most-watched TV events in history drew in staggering numbers of diverse viewers.

 Estimated Number of Viewers: 180,000,000

 On April 29, 2011, several hundred million people tuned in to watch Catherine Middleton marry Prince William at the Westminster Abbey in London, England.
-The viewer count includes millions who streamed the royal wedding on YouTube in 188 countries.
+The viewer count includes millions of people across 188 countries who had streamed the royal wedding on YouTube.

 Estimated Number of Viewers: 400,000,000

-When sport rivals India and Pakistan were slated to face off in the second semifinal of the ICC Cricket World Cup in 2011, fans from both countries wanted to watch.
-The match was held on March 30 in Mohali Stadium in Punjab, India.
-The stadium was filled with 35,000 passionate fans, including celebrities, diplomats, and prime ministers from both India and Pakistan.
+When sports rivals India and Pakistan were slated to face off in the second semifinal of the ICC Cricket World Cup in 2011, fans from both countries tuned in to watch.
+The match was held on March 30 at the Punjab Cricket Association Stadium, Mohali in India.
+The stadium was filled with roughly 35,000 passionate fans, including celebrities, diplomats, and prime ministers from both India and Pakistan.

-The match let down a lot of Pakistan's fans, as India took the lead and moved on to the final.
-There they faced off against Sri Lanka and won again.
+The match disappointed many fans of the Pakistan team, as India took the lead and moved on to the final.
+There, India faced off against Sri Lanka and won.

 Estimated Number of Viewers: 498,000,000

 The Spring Festival Gala is an annual special produced by China Central Television (CCTV) to celebrate the Chinese New Year; it first aired in 1983.
-Previously recognized by Guinness World Records as the most-watched variety show in the world, the program is incredibly popular.
+Recognized by Guinness World Records as one of the most-watched variety shows in the world, the program is incredibly popular.